Arctic and Global Prediction Program

-The Office of Naval Research (ONR) Arctic and Global Prediction Program is motivated by the rapid decline in summer ice extent that has occurred in recent years.
-This has prompted renewed Department of Navy interest in understanding and predicting the Arctic physical environment at a variety of time and space scales.
-The ability to predict the location of the ice edge, the space-time evolution of the ice cover, and the ice thickness will be particularly critical to safe naval operations in the Arctic.
-To achieve this, models integrating the ocean, waves, ice and atmosphere must be able to represent the physical processes, interactions and feedbacks involved in the seasonal evolution of ice extent, area, thickness and volume.
+The Office of Naval Research (ONR) Arctic and Global Prediction Program is motivated by the observed changes in the physical Arctic environment, and the desire to better understand and predict this environment at a variety of time and space scales.
+The ability to provide useful forecasts of the operational environment, such as the location of the ice edge, the characteristics and evolution of sea ice, and the wind and wave conditions at the surface will be critical to enable safe and efficient naval operations in the Arctic.
+To achieve this, Arctic system models that integrate the ocean, waves, ice and atmosphere must appropriately represent the physical processes, interactions and feedbacks involved in the seasonal evolution of ice extent, area, thickness and volume.
 Consequently, the program has three focus areas:

-- Improving understanding of the physical environment and processes in the Arctic Ocean
+- Improving understanding of the physical environment and key processes in the Arctic Ocean

-- Investigating new technologies, e.g., sensors, platforms and communications, for sustained operation and observation in the challenging Arctic environment
+- Investigating new technologies, e.g., sensors, platforms, navigation and communications, that may enable a sustained observational capability in the challenging Arctic environment

-The Arctic and Global Prediction Program is always interested in receiving planning letters for research that addresses these focus areas.
-However, for funding beginning in FY14 (starts Oct.
-1, 2013), the program is particularly interested in the following topics:
+The Arctic and Global Prediction Program is always interested in receiving planning letters for any research that addresses the three focus areas above, which are supported by the program’s core funding.
+For FY17 (beginning October 1, 2016), the program is particularly interested in research that addresses the following topics:

+Planning letters for research to be supported by the 322AG core program or the AMOS DRI in FY17 should be prepared according to these guidelines and submitted no later than June 30, 2016.
 The purpose of planning letters is to allow prospective investigators to submit a brief description of their scientific ideas so that we may evaluate them and offer programmatic and technical feedback before time is invested in writing a full proposal.
 This allows us to give you some indication of the likely success of a full proposal based on program interests and priorities.
-Planning letters for research to be supported by core funds beginning in FY14 should be prepared according to the guidelines and submitted no later than March 22, 2013.